Driverless cars on UK roads by 2026

 When it comes to car insurance, autonomous cars can make things a little more complicated.
 The Automated and Electric Vehicles Act 2018 outlines regulations for the insurance of driverless cars.

 It states that if the car is in self-driving mode, the insurer or manufacturer is responsible for any accidents or damages that occur.
-But if they're not properly insured, the car's owner will be liable.
+But if it's not properly insured, the car's owner will be liable.

 Our guide delves into some more challenges insurers might face with driverless cars.